ibartomeus/CV/Bartomeus_CV_exahustive.md

 Presentations in conferences
 ----------------------------

-I have participated in 17 national and international conferences as main presenter.
+I participated in 17 national and international conferences as main presenter.

 <table>
 <colgroup>